anouillz/gridGame_HES/README.md

 - Java JDK 11 or higher.
 - Scala 2.13.

-## Installation and Running the Game
-To run this game with its graphical interface:
-1. Clone the repository: `git clone https://github.com/anouillz/gridGame_HES.git`
-2. Navigate to the repository directory: `cd gridGame_HES`
-3. Compile and run the game: `scalac src/Reversi.scala && scala Reversi`

 ## How to Play
 - Players take turns placing coins on the board.
 - Chose where you wanna place the coin by indicating its coordinates.